MarcosAxe/DockerTutorial/README.md

 	docker-compose up --remove-orphans -d

-### Only Postgres DB exposing 5432 port (In case you want to run the Spring Boot Application outside the Docker Container)
+### Only PostgreSQL DB exposing 5432 port (In case you want to run the Spring Boot Application outside the Docker Container)

 From the project root directory, navigate to the docker-compose folder: